cdsc-github/parade-ara-simulator/README.md

 ##Build Benchmarks

-Before you start, please download the disk image and Linux binaries to `$PARADE_HOME` from: http://vast.cs.ucla.edu/software/parade-ara-simulator, and `export M5_PATH=$PARADE_HOME`.
+Before you start, please download the disk image and Linux binaries from: http://vast.cs.ucla.edu/software/parade-ara-simulator.
+Decompress it and move the folders to `$PARADE_HOME`, and finally `export M5_PATH=$PARADE_HOME`.
 We have prebuilt all the benchmarks used in the ICCAD 15 paper.

 If you want to build the benchmarks by your own:
 * `cd benchmarks; make`	--- note it needs an older GCC version, e.g., GCC-4.1.2